TheoGoo/wazuh-gotify/README.md

 # wazuh-gotify
 Gotify integration for Wazuh. notifiations
+- If you have any questions don't hesitate to create an issue
+- If you have any improvements you can create a pr
+- Please leave a star if this helped you (:

 ## Creating custom integrations
 -    create copy script to a file named ```custom-gotify``` at ```/var/ossec/integrations/```